CyberSyntax/org-queue/README.md

         ```

 -   **Customizable Variables**:
-    -   Variables like `my-random-schedule-default-months`, `my-random-schedule-exponent`, `my-anki-task-ratio`, and `my-priority-ranges` are defined using `defcustom`.
+    -   Variables like `my-random-schedule-default-months`, `my-random-schedule-exponent`, `org-queue-preinit-srs`, and `my-priority-ranges` are defined using `defcustom`.
 You can customize them via the Emacs customization interface or set them using `setq` in your configuration file.

 -   **Using `setq`**:
     -   To set or change the value of these variables in your configuration file, use `setq`.
 Avoid using `defvar` or `defcustom` in your configuration file, as they are meant for variable definitions within the package code.